mobsi/wireless-security-labs/README.md

-# Wireless Network Security Labs
+# Kali Linux Security Labs

 Hands-on wireless security work carried out in my home lab, using Kali Linux and a dedicated wireless test environment.
 All work was performed against my own equipment and isolated test networks — no third-party or production networks were involved.